Skip to main content

 What happens after you file e-Visa Application?

-May require supporting documents and evidence.
-Generally, forms should be filed according to the sequence outlined in the official instructions for your immigration category.
+Forms should be submitted in the order specified in the official instructions for your particular immigration category.

 Can I apply for an e-Visa if I am already in Indonesia?

-If you are already in the country, you may need to apply for a stay permit extension instead.
+If you are already in the country, you may need to explore other options.

 What are common reasons e-Visa Application gets rejected?